As HDB owners in Singapore, most of us are painfully aware that living in Singapore is increasingly expensive.

 - Location and convenience

-- The inclusion of utility bills and air-conditioning usage
+- The inclusion of Utility bills and Air-con Usage

-- Number of people sharing the unit or room
+- No. of people sharing the unit or room.

-Other secondary factors that will also impact the rental price of your property include:
+Other factors that will also impact the rental price of your property include:

 - If cooking is permitted